DnCraptor/pico-spec/README.md

 ![ESPectrum](https://zxespectrum.speccy.org/wp-content/uploads/2023/05/ESPectrum-logo-v02-2.png)

-This is an emulator of the Sinclair ZX Spectrum computer running on Espressif ESP32 SoC powered boards.
+This is an emulator of the Sinclair ZX Spectrum computer running on Murmulator RP2040 SoC powered boards.

-Currently, it can be used with Lilygo's TTGo VGA32 board, Antonio Villena's ESPectrum board and ESP32-SBC-FabGL board from Olimex.
+Currently, it can be used with Raspberry Pico Pi board, installed on ZX Murmulator board (VGA versions).

 Just connect a VGA monitor or CRT TV (with special VGA-RGB cable needed), a PS/2 keyboard, prepare a SD Card as needed and power via microUSB.